enthought/traitsui/_sources/traitsui_user_manual/themes.txt

 Theme Data
 ----------

-All of the data used by Traits UI for themes is in the form of simple images, a few examples of which are shown in Figure 11:
+All of the data used by TraitsUI for themes is in the form of simple images, a few examples of which are shown in Figure 11:

 .. image:: images/theme_image1.gif